Music and the Arts

 Music is a uniquely expressive and meaningful part of the human experience and is an essential and inspiring part of our worship experience and life at UUCH.

 Sunday worship: With the singing of hymns and songs together in our worship services, we lift up our hearts and bind our UU community more closely together.
-Our half-time professional pianist, along with other volunteer pianists and instrumentalists, provide inspiring accompaniment for congregational singing, solo vocalists, and small-group performances as part of our worship together.
+Our Music Coordinator, Aviva Enoch, along with other volunteer pianists and instrumentalists, provide inspiring accompaniment for congregational singing, solo vocalists, and small-group performances as part of our worship together.
 Our gathering music, the singing of hymns and rounds, meaningful musical interludes, offertory music, and meditative music become an interwoven worship experience all their own in our shared time together as a congregation.

 Future Plans: For the near future, we want to address a growing interest in our congregation to have more informal group-singing experiences—to gather just to learn and enjoy singing new songs and hymns together, to develop more musical skills in reading/learning music, to learn to sing harmonies more easily, and to share our vocal and instrumental skills with one another.
 We want to be known as the congregational family that makes music together, and thereby grows together in love and faith.